fo76utils/fo76utils/doc/markers.md

 The format of **ICONLIST.TXT** is a tab separated list of form ID, marker type, icon file, icon mip level (0.0 = full size, 1.0 = half size, etc.), and an optional priority (0-15).

 Form ID is the NAME field of the reference.
 Marker type is the TNAM field of the reference if it is a map marker (form ID = 0x00000010), or -1 for any type of map marker.
-For other object types, if not 0 or -1, it can be 1 or 2 to show references from interior or exterior cells only.
+For other object types, if not -1, it is a flags mask to filter references.
+Setting bit 0 or bit 1 disables exterior or interior objects, respectively.
+If any of bits 2 to 15 is set both in the mask and in the flags of the reference (for example, 0x0020 for deleted records), the marker is not shown.

 The icon file must be either a DDS texture in a supported format, or a 32-bit integer defining a basic shape and color for a 256x256 icon in 0xTARRGGBB format.
 A is the opacity (logarithmic scale from 1/32 to 1.0), T is the type as shape + edges: